simoncomeon/multi-agent/AUTOMATED_LAUNCHER_GUIDE.md

 - **Separate terminals** for each agent (easy to monitor)
 - **Preset workflows** for common development tasks
 - **Custom configurations** for specific needs
-- **🧹 Integrated cleanup** for fresh starts
+- ** Integrated cleanup** for fresh starts
 - **Status monitoring** with `./multi-agent status`

 **Your multi-agent system is now fully automated!
-Just run one command and start delegating tasks.** ✨
+Just run one command and start delegating tasks.** FEATURE: